oslokommune/okctl/userdocs/src/help/common-issues.md

 ## okctl delete cluster fails

 In some cases, it's possible to fix the issue and run `okctl delete cluster` again.
-We cannot give a guide general guide for fixing this here, but ask us if you want support with this.
+We cannot give a general guide for fixing this here, but ask us if you want support with this.

 If not, you can proceed to delete the cluster manually, as described below.